Fix Quick Notes sync across Windows, Android and iOS.

 The default Quick Notes in desktop creates and uses a notebook which is stored in

 UserProfile/Documents/OneNote Notebooks.
 This notebook may not be synced to your Microsoft account and so can’t be viewed in the Android app.
-The default Quick Notes location for Android is usually under
+In Android, the default Quick Notes location is usually under

 username Notebook but if it doesn’t exist, the app chooses the first available notebook and creates a section under it called ‘Quick Notes’ and to use as the default location.

 To fix this issue, pick the same default notebook and section for Quick Notes on the desktop, Android and iOS apps.
 To pick the default location:

 - Desktop app: File > Options > Save & Backup > Save > Quick Notes section > click the Modify button and select a section that is under the Microsoft account and synced.
 Default location is usually

 C:\Users\username\Documents\OneNote Notebooks\My Notebook.
 Change this to a section on a synced notebook.
 If it is a synced notebook, the location will be displayed as a OneDrive location in the form of

 - Android app: Notebooks > Select a notebook > Select a section > press and hold the section > tap 3 dots menu > Set as default